ntua-el20161/HCI-Tickpocket/README.md

 # Tickpocket
-An app for ticket resales made for Human-Computer Interaction subject
+A mobile app for ticket resales made for Human-Computer Interaction subject

 # Contents: